 What else could it be?

-There are plenty of other possible causes for your sore throat, Dr. Curtis said.
 Did you recently get a new pet and are now experiencing a sore throat?
 Could be allergies.
-Here are some more tips for responding to a sore throat:
+There are many causes for your sore throat, such as:

 - If you’ve got a sore throat with a fever, but no runny nose or cough, you might have strep throat.
-Check for exudate on the tonsils – a secretion caused by inflammation of the tonsils – and tender nodes on the front of your neck.
+Check for white spots on the tonsils – a sign of a secretion caused by inflammation of the tonsils – and tender nodes on the front of your neck.
 Contact your physician.

-- If your sore throat is accompanied by a low-grade fever and extreme fatigue, it could be mononucleosis, which is most common in people in their teens and 20s.
+- If your sore throat is accompanied by a low-grade fever and extreme fatigue, it could be mononucleosis (mono), which is most common in people in their teens and 20s.
 Contact your physician.

 - Influenza can cause a sore throat that is typically very abrupt, and commonly joined by body aches, fevers and headache.

-The main point, according to Dr. Curtis, is that using internet search to diagnose yourself is not the safest idea.
+The main point, according to Dr. Curtis, with so many diagnoses, it’s safest to get it checked out.
 You should contact your physician if you have any questions or concerns about your health and any symptoms you experience.